orakist/Oaksoft.ArgumentParser/docs/Tutorial.md

 4. Parse the inputs.

 ### Tutorial Step 1
-Following example is the simplest Oaksoft.ArgumentParser configuration.
+Following example is a simple usage of *Oaksoft.ArgumentParser*.

 ```cs
 class CalculatorOptions